4degrees/lucidity/doc/guide/tutorial.rst

 Custom Regular Expressions
 --------------------------

-Lucidity works by constucting a regular expression from a pattern.
+Lucidity works by constructing a regular expression from a pattern.
 It replaces all placeholders with a default regular expression that should suit most cases.

 However, if you need to customise the regular expression you can do so either